-The timekeeper’s case is remarkable thanks to its unusual bezel that –again, judging by the photos– has its concave profile “flowing” into a convex curvature: a solution highly unusual for the niche were everyone seems to put the same standard issue movements into the same standard issue cases produced in hundreds of thousands and sold in bulk.
+The timekeeper’s case is remarkable thanks to its unusual bezel that –again, judging by the photos– has its concave profile “flowing” into a convex curvature: a solution highly unusual for the niche where almost everyone puts the same standard-issue movements into the same standard-issue cases produced in hundreds of thousands and sold in bulk.

 Unfortunately, the case is not crafted from solid rose gold, but is made of ordinary stainless steel with 18-karat rose gold PVD-finish.

 Well, that’s the maximum that you can expect in this price range.
-The Swiss watchmaker plans to sell the Maestro Automatic Chronograph at a recommended street price of €2100, which is actually not that bad.
+Raymond Weil plans to sell the Maestro Automatic Chronograph at a recommended street price of €2100, which is not that bad.